Best Free PDF Tools for Students in 2026

 Annotating downloaded lecture PDFs

-For PDFs downloaded from the LMS, Edit PDF lets you mark them up directly - without printing:
+For PDFs downloaded from the LMS, Edit PDF lets you mark them up directly — without printing.
+Everything the guide to editing PDFs without Adobe covers applies here:

 - Highlight key definitions and formulas